 Pasteurization consists of heating your milk to a specified temperature and then cooling it rapidly.
 We recommend that you heat it to 145F and hold it there for 30 minutes.
 If you are using it right away to make cheese, cool your milk as quickly as possible to your cheese making temperature.
 If you are not using it right away for cheese making, cool it as quickly as possible to 40F and refrigerate.

 Homogenization breaks up the butterfat into small globules so they will always stay integrated with the rest of the milk, instead of rising to the top.
 It slightly damages the milk, but the difference is negligible.
-For m
+For more info at our blog about homogenization click here

 All of our recipes work with most store bought milks.
 (It has always been our mission to make cheese making accessible to everyone.)
 You may use whole, skim or any percent of milk in our recipes.
 Whole milk gives a higher yield and tastes best because of the butterfat it contains, whereas skim milk gives you a drier cheese and a lower yield.